VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction

-\textbf{Analysis of Gaussian Density.} A fundamental principle of efficient 3D reconstruction is that the complexity of the representation should adapt to the complexity of the scene.
+\textbf{Analysis of Gaussian density.} A fundamental principle of 3D reconstruction is that the complexity of the representation should adapt to the complexity of the scene.
 Real-world environments contain a mix of simple, planar surfaces and intricate, high-frequency geometric details.
 An ideal model should allocate its descriptive capacity accordingly.
 However, pixel-aligned methods are inherently limited in this regard.
 Their paradigm of predicting one Gaussian per pixel results in a fixed number of primitives, predetermined by the input image resolution (e.g., $H\times W$ Gaussians from a reference view), regardless of whether the scene is a simple room or a complex outdoor environment.

 In stark contrast, our voxel-aligned framework enables adaptive control over the density of the 3D Gaussians.
 By predicting primitives based on the occupancy of 3D voxel features, VolSplat naturally allocates a higher concentration of Gaussians to regions of high geometric detail while using a sparser representation for simple or empty spaces.

-This adaptive capability is quantitatively validated by the results we reported in~\cref{tab:re10k_6view},~\cref{tab:scannet_6view} and~\cref{tab:cross}.
+This adaptive capability is quantitatively validated by the results we reported in~\cref{tab:re10k_multiview},~\cref{tab:scannet_6view} and~\cref{tab:cross}.
 Here, we analyze these findings in greater detail.
-The data shows that pixel-aligned methods consistently generate a large and constant number of Gaussians, irrespective of the scene content.
-This leads to significant redundancy and computational inefficiency, especially in simpler scenes.
-Conversely, Gaussians for VolSplat demonstrate significant variance across different scenes, confirming its ability to tailor the representation's complexity, as shown in ~\cref{fig:pointmap}.
-Notably, VolSplat often achieves superior rendering quality with a more efficient and, in many cases, more compact set of Gaussians compared to the brute-force density of pixel-aligned approaches.
+The data shows that pixel-aligned methods consistently generate constant density of Gaussians, irrespective of the scene content.
+This leads to significant redundancy, as well as an insufficient representational capacity in areas with intricate details.
+Conversely, Gaussians of VolSplat demonstrate significant variance across different regions, confirming its ability to tailor complexity of the scene, as shown in ~\cref{fig:pointmap}.
+Notably, VolSplat often achieves superior rendering quality with a non-uniform set of Gaussians compared to the brute-force density of pixel-aligned approaches.